Resources and Support

-If you complete your degree the laptop is yours to keep.
+When you complete your degree the laptop is yours to keep.

-All University of Newcastle students have access to a range of online services including student email, UoNline and library services.
+All University of Newcastle students have access to a range of online services including student email, UONline and library services.

 Our computer labs, libraries and the student hubs offer a mix of computers and printing facilities for student use.
 As a research candidate you will have access to a range of specialised/reserved facilities.